Thetechnopig/gpt/README.md

-# 1st Recon Gaming Clan React Site
+# 1st Marine Division Website

-This repository contains a React application scaffolded with [Vite](https://vitejs.dev/).
+This repository contains a React application created with [Vite](https://vitejs.dev/) for the **1st Marine Division** gaming group.
-It will serve as the starting point for updating the **1st Recon** military gaming clan website to a modern React-based stack.

-The source code for the app lives in the `app/` directory.
-Run the following to install dependencies and start a development server:
+The source code lives in the `app/` directory.
+To start a development server:

 ```bash
 cd app